v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/eop/exchange-online-protection-ip-addresses.md

 The following Microsoft data center IP addresses are used by Microsoft Exchange Online Protection (EOP) when sending email, receiving email, or for Exchange Online Protection portal and administrative services.
 In order to send and receive messages from EOP or use the administrative services, make sure your network allows connections from these IP addresses.

 > [!NOTE]
 > Microsoft has developed a REST-based web service for the IP address and FQDN entries on this page.
 This new service helps you configure and update network perimeter devices such as firewalls and proxy servers.
 You can download the list of endpoints, the current version of the list, or specific changes.
 This service replaces the XML document, RSS feed, and the IP address and FQDN entries on this page.
-To try out this new service, go to [Web service](https://support.office.com/article/managing-office-365-endpoints-99cab9d4-ef59-4207-9f2b-3728eb46bf9a#webservice).
+To try out this new service, go to [Office 365 IP Address and URL Web service](https://docs.microsoft.com/office365/enterprise/office-365-ip-web-service).

 ## EOP IP address ranges